This article is for members of a Dashlane Starter, Team, or Dashlane Business plan.

 - Import your logins: If you want to migrate logins to Dashlane from a different password manager or have your own list of logins you want to import, you can import a CSV file of your logins.

-Once you've completed the steps in this article and are up and running with Dashlane, you can join our live Getting Started Webinar for plan members to learn the basics of Dashlane!
+After you've completed the steps in this article and are up and running with Dashlane, you can join our live Getting Started Webinar for plan members to learn the basics of Dashlane!

-Getting more from Dashlane
+Get more from Dashlane